brefphp/extra-php-extensions/Readme.md

 # Bref Extra PHP Extension

-This repository has some AWS Lambda layers with PHP extensions.
+This repository provides PHP extensions for [Bref](https://bref.sh/) applications via AWS Lambda layers.

 This is useful when you want something "off the shelf".
 If you ever need more than 2-3 layer you should consider creating your own layer.
 That is because AWS has a limit of 5 layers per Lambda.
 You can also utilise the provided docker images for local development.